 - Transition from the novice nurse practitioner into the professional role as a cardiovascular nurse practitioner

-The Mayo Clinic School of Health Sciences Nurse Practitioner Cardiology Fellowship is accredited with distinction as a Practice Transition Program by the American Nurses Credentialing Center's Commission on Accreditation.
+The Mayo Clinic School of Health Sciences Nurse Practitioner Cardiology Fellowship is accredited with distinction as a Practice Transition Program by the American Nurses Credentialing Center's Commission on Accreditation in Practice Transition Programs.

 See accreditation information for Mayo Clinic College of Medicine and Science.